hnefatl/dissertation-project/journal.md

 ## Type Checking

-Proposed change: Split type checking into two parts: generate constraints, solve constraints.
-Generating is building up type predicates and building up the substitution that solves "equality" constraints (`a ~ b`), solving takes place after all that work and solves the `Num a` constraints.

 - thih.pdf is generally okay but is noticeably aged.
 Spent quite a bit of time polishing things up from it (moving from lists to sets etc).
-- Rather than using the hacky runtime-level approach to instantiating variables, converted it into a type-level approach. *demonstrate problems when unifying with local variables*, now this can never happen because globally unique variables enforced at the type level whooo.
+- ~~Rather than using the hacky runtime-level approach to instantiating variables, converted it into a type-level approach. *demonstrate problems when unifying with local variables*, now this can never happen because globally unique variables enforced at the type level whooo~~.
+This **doesn't work** :(.
+A tuple containing a function and a variable needs to have a type combining uninstantiated and instantiated types.
+- Check for eg. `Num Bool` problems at the end, when converting to HNF.
 - Type classes have heavy impact on the code gen stage, not just type level stuff.
 Need to instantiate eg. the `+` operator to use addition on the type used at the call site.
 Function resolution has to be done at **runtime**, not **compile time** - eg. for polymorphic functions, don't know what we're going to be given in advance.